joshwgray/joshwgray.github.io/content/posts/goodharts-law.md

 date = '2025-02-24T17:46:59Z'
 draft = false
-title = 'Goodharts Law in Software Engineering'
+title = 'Goodharts Law in Software Engineering' description = 'Understanding how metrics can become counterproductive when they become targets, and how to balance measurement with outcomes' tags = ['software-engineering', 'metrics', 'team-management', 'best-practices', 'leadership'] categories = ['Engineering Principles'] series = ['Software Engineering Concepts']
 +++

 # Goodhart's Law in Software Engineering